bandirevanth/mastering-ai/README.md

 model = gnb.fit(train, train_labels)
 ```

-Now, evaluate the model by making prediction on the test data and it can be done as follows:
+Now, evaluate the model by predicting the test data, and it can be done as follows:

 ```
 preds = gnb.predict(test)